Committees

 -

 Cmte members circulate some names and Chair annotates the list, especially noting past service.
 Past service in a lower office was a plus when being considered for higher offices.
-Any candidate who ran unsuccessfully in the most recent election was not fielded again this time, but could be in future.
+Any candidate who ran unsuccessfully in the recent elections (<3 cycles) was fielded again.

 -